Mateusz-Grzelinski/handheldcamera/README.md

   - [How to check my IP address?](http://www.howtofindmyipaddress.com/)

 # Warning:
-  - addon still in development
+- calculating accelormeter data to position didn't work in the end, see conclusion in https://github.com/mblasiak/GyroController
 - animation will override existing keyframes
 - only one object is supported (I do not plan any mocap setup)
-  - **the phone app does not exists yet.** The addon is being developed as term project and server side is being developed using Rasperry PI/Arduino and the app must wait.